Just Wait

 Singing to Jayla during her midday nap

-Stealing kisses from my 5 year old boy and hearing him say, “You are a sweet sweet sweet Mommy!”
+Stealing kisses from my 5 year old, James, and hearing him say, “You are a sweet sweet sweet Mommy!”

-Watching my oldest push his sister in her bright blue swing
+Watching Jacob, my oldest, push his sister in her bright blue swing

-All the kids squealing, “Daddy’s home” and feeling me breathe a sigh of relief
+All the kids squealing, “Daddy’s home” and breathing a sigh of relief

 Snuggling up and reading books and James asking, “Just a few more Mommy?”

-Jayla squeaking in her cute little voice, “I’m your miracle Mommy!”
+Two year old Jayla squeaking in her cute little voice, “I’m your miracle, Mommy!”

-Jaden’s kind heart as she waits on her little sister
+Jaden’s kind heart as she patiently waits on her little sister

 Jacob’s strong hugs, and his cute little grin.